q-viper/q-viper.github.io/_posts/2020-08-21-gesture-based-visually-writing-system-add-slider-more-colors-and-optimized-code.md

 * What if we can create a model that can classify gesture and we can define a certain gesture for certain mode?

 ## What Next?
 I will try to solve shortcomings on next time.
-But i am interested to make this system run on mobile phones too.
-As per now, i am thinking of taking frames from device camera and process it.
+But I am interested to make this system run on mobile phones too.
+As per now, I am thinking of taking frames from device camera and process it.
 Then use some API call to get those frame.
 I might use Unity.
-I am highly excited to try using LSTMs and other state of the art Deep Learning Algorithms to make this system more awesome but i don't have internet access (other than cellular data) to do broad research.
+I am highly excited to try using LSTMs and other state of the art Deep Learning Algorithms to make this system more awesome but I don't have internet access (other than cellular data) to do broad research.

 ### Why not read more?
 * [Deploying a RASA Chatbot on Android using Unity3d]({{site.url}}/2020/08/04/deploying-a-simple-rasa-chatbot-on-unity3d-project-to-make-a-chatbot-for-android-devices/)